feluxe/very-hungry-pi/README.md

 * [Installation & Configuration](#install)

 ## <a name="description"></a> Description
-With **vhpi** you can turn your Raspberry Pi into a silent backup farm for your Network.
+With **vhpi** you can turn your Raspberry Pi into a silent backup module for your Network.
 *Vhpi* creates [incremental](https://en.wikipedia.org/wiki/Incremental_backup) [snapshot](https://github.com/feluxe/very_hungry_pi/wiki/Snapshots-explanation) backups of available network shares (e.g. [NFS](https://en.wikipedia.org/wiki/Network_File_System), [Samba](https://en.wikipedia.org/wiki/Samba_(software))) silently and automated with a minimum of disk space required.
 *Vhpi* runs entirely on 'server-side'; clients only need to share/export backup sources with the Pi and let the Pi run the backups in the background.
 *Vhpi* uses battle proven tools like [rsync](https://en.wikipedia.org/wiki/Rsync) to create the backups and [cp](https://en.wikipedia.org/wiki/Cp_(Unix)) to create hardlinks for the snapshots.
-To get the most control over the backups *vhpi* takes raw [rsync options](https://download.samba.org/pub/rsync/rsync.html) for configuration.
+To get the most control over the backups *vhpi* takes raw [rsync options](http://linux.die.net/man/1/rsync) for configuration.
 *Vhpi* writes two log files: one for a short overview of the entire process ([info.log exmpl.](examples/log/info.log)) and one for debugging ([debug.log exmpl.](examples/log/debug.log)).

 More details about the script in the wiki: ['What the script does in detail'](https://github.com/feluxe/very_hungry_pi/wiki/What-the-script-does-in-detail).